Phobaeticus hypharpax

-Phobaeticus hypharpax, is a species of phasmid or stick insect of the genus Phobaeticus.
+Phobaeticus hypharpax, is a species of stick insect of the genus Phobaeticus.
 It is found in Sri Lanka and Southeast India.
 It is closely related to the Sri Lankan species Phobaeticus lobulatus and the Southeast Indian Phobaeticus sinetyi.
 It is characteristic for the sparse but very broad and prominent serrations of the anterodorsal carina of the front femora and unarmed medioventral carina of the middle and back femora.
 It is also distinctive for its particularly long abdomen.